Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 - Tolls

-- Ride type (UberX, Comfort, Black, etc.)
+- Ride type (UberX, Comfort, Black, and so on)

 During peak periods such as Friday nights, bad weather, or major events, fares can double or triple.
 While Uber provides upfront estimates, those prices fluctuate significantly depending on demand.